sparse-depth-sensing/sparse-depth-sensing/README.md

 ==============

 ## Introduction
 This repository contains MATLAB codes and data for sparse depth sensing, the problem of dense depth image reconstruction from very limited amount of measurements.
-Please refer to [our paper](http://www.mit.edu/~fcma/publications/Ma.Carlone.IROS16.pdf) for more details.
+Please refer to our paper [*Sparse Depth Sensing for Resource-Constrained Robots*](https://arxiv.org/abs/1703.01398) for more details.

 ## Installation
  - The code is self-contained.
 No installation is required.